openstudiocoalition/OpenStudioApplication/docs/tutorials/creating_your_model.md

 Internal mass is different from the other loads in that it does not use fuel; rather, it stores heat and then dissipates the heat over time.
 The inputs require a surface area assigned to a construction object.

 Water Use Equipment is also unique in that it takes schedules, and is not part of a space type.
-Water Use Equipment is applied in the HVAC Systems Tab.
+Water Use Equipment is applied in the HVAC Systems tab.

 <!--
 #### Tutorials
 - Adjusting Internal Loads